continuwuity/continuwuity/docs/deploying/generic.md

 curl https://your.server.name:8448/_matrix/federation/v1/version
 ```

-- To check if your server can talk with other homeservers, you can use the
+- To check if your server can communicate with other homeservers, use the
 [Matrix Federation Tester](https://federationtester.matrix.org/).
 If you can
-register but cannot join federated rooms check your config again and also check
+register but cannot join federated rooms, check your configuration and verify
-if the port 8448 is open and forwarded correctly.
+that port 8448 is open and forwarded correctly.

 # What's next?